FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 }'
 ```

-Subscriptions to notification streams are defined as a list with the name
+Subscriptions to notification streams are defined as a list with the name `stream`.
-*stream*.
 There is one record for each stream.

-There are two required
-parameters *stream-name* and *paths*.
-The following optional parameters are supported:
+There are two required parameters, `stream-name` and `paths`.
+The other parameters are optional:

-- *start-time* - telemetry streaming should start at the specified time.
+- `start-time` - Start time for telemetry streaming.
-- *stop time* - telemetry streaming will stop if timestamp of the notification is after stop-time.
-  If stopTime is not specified, notifications will continue until the subscription is terminated.
-  Must be used with and set to be later than *start-time*.
-Values in the
-  future are valid.
+- `stop-time` - Telemetry streaming stops if the timestamp of the notification is later than this time.
+If no stop time is specified, notifications will continue until the subscription is terminated.
+Must be used with and set to be later than `start-time`.
+Values in the future are valid.

 ## Monitoring system - processing NETCONF/gNMI subscriptions

-Inside UniConfig, NETCONF/gNMI notification subscriptions are processed in an
-infinite loop within the monitoring system.
-An iteration of the monitoring
+Inside UniConfig, NETCONF and gNMI notification subscriptions are processed in an infinite loop within the monitoring system.

-system loop consists of following steps:
+An iteration of the monitoring system loop consists of following steps:

-1. Check global setting for NETCONF/gNMI notifications
+1. Check global setting for NETCONF/gNMI notifications.
-    - If turned off, release all NETCONF/gNMI subscriptions and end current iteration
+    - If turned off, release all NETCONF/gNMI subscriptions and end current iteration.

-2. Release cancelled subscriptions
+2. Release cancelled subscriptions.
 3. Query free subscriptions from DB, and for each one:
-    1. Create a notification session (create mountpoint and register listeners)
+    1. Create a notification session (create mountpoint and register listeners).
-    2. Lock the subscription (set UniConfig instance)
+    2. Lock the subscription (set UniConfig instance).

 !!!
-There is a hard limit for the number of sessions that a single UniConfig node
-can handle.
-If the limit is reached, the UniConfig node refuses any additional
+There is a hard limit on the number of sessions that a single UniConfig node can handle.
+If the limit is reached, the UniConfig node refuses any additional subscriptions.
-subscriptions.
 !!!

-The loop interval, hard subscription limit and maximum number of
-subscriptions processed per interval can be set in the file
+The loop interval, hard subscription limit and maximum number of subscriptions processed per interval can be set in the **lighty-uniconfig-config.json** file.
-*lighty-uniconfig-config.json*.

 ### Dedicated NETCONF session for subscription